ornl-ssd/cpp-novice/_episodes/15-struct.md

 ---
 title: "Structs"
 teaching: 30
-exercises:
+exercises: 0
 questions:
+- "How are data types grouped together in C++?"
 objectives:
+- "Learn how to declare and use struct types."
 keypoints:
+- "Struct types are for grouping different data types together."
+- "Accessing members of a struct is just like accessing a variable."
+- "Arrays of structs are allowed."
+- "Structs can contain any data type, including other structs."
 ---
 A `struct` (short for structure) is a mechanism for grouping data elements together under a single name.
 These data elements, known as members, can have different types and different lengths.

-Structures can be declared in C++ using the following syntax:
+Structures are declared in C++ using the following syntax:

 ~~~
 struct type_name {